 Breadth designations indicate the course

 meets L&S breadth requirements or university breadth requirements.
-Courses with these designations must meet the course criteria described below and have the "L&S Credit" designation (automatically assigned to nearly all L&S courses; departments outside of L&S can also request a Requesting "L&S Credit", Level, or Breadth undergraduate course designations).
+Courses with breadth must also have "L&S Credit" designation and level, Adding "L&S Credit", Level, or Breadth undergraduate course designations to courses (for departments)).

 N—Natural Science.
 Satisfies the Natural Science requirement but not the Biological or Physical Science requirement.

 *These designations are for the rare course that always meet both types of breadth represented.
 The student may be awarded credit for having completed either requirement, depending on the individual student's needs.